 Delegation as follows:

-- Permanent Teaching Staff appointments – Headteacher plus 1 Governor from Personnel Committee
+- Permanent Teaching Staff appointments – Headteacher plus one Governor from the Personnel and Discipline Committee

 - Support Staff appointments – Headteacher, Chair of Personnel Committee and Staff Governor